We are dedicated to

 How many seasons have you been guiding?

-Thirteen years of guiding on the Middle Fork of the Salmon River – this place is definitely something special.
+Since 2008, summers have been spent guiding on the Middle Fork of the Salmon River – this place is definitely something special.

 When not on the river…